browserify/browserify/README.markdown

                  a file for caching.
                                                                  [default: true]
+  --debug, -d    Switch on debugging mode with //@ sourceURL=...s.     [boolean] --plugin, -p   Use a plugin.
+                 Example: --plugin aliasify
-  --debug, -d    Switch on debugging mode with //@ sourceURL=...s.     [boolean] --prelude      Include the code that defines require() in this bundle.
+  --prelude      Include the code that defines require() in this bundle.
                                                       [boolean]  [default: true]
   --watch, -w    Watch for changes.
 The script will stay open and write updates